 4) Sunshine seasons

-You’re going to want to save most of your appetite for Snacking Around the World, but we’re not going there until 11:30 and you need to eat breakfast.
+You’re going to want to save most of your appetite for Snacking, but we’re not going there until 11:30 and you need to eat breakfast.
 I recommend getting a snack at Sunshine Seasons, which is a bakery in The Land building.

-I liked the Carrot Cake Cupcake.
+One of the best snacks to try here is the Carrot Cake Cupcake.
 It was moist and spicy and had plump raisins in it.
 You may say that you can’t have a cupcake for breakfast, but I say I can do what I want on my vacation!
 Also carrots are good for you!
-This one is made out of frosting, but still!
+This carrot is made out of frosting, but still!